SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 In practice, you don't need to write ``self`` in your code very often.
 If you don't explicitly write ``self``,
-Swift assumes that you are referring to a property or method of the current instance whenever you use a known property or method name within another method.
+Swift assumes that you are referring to a property or method of the current instance whenever you use a known property or method name within a method.
 This can be seen by the use of ``count`` (rather than ``self.count``) inside the three instance methods for ``Counter``.